Xcatolin/Xcatolin/README.md

 I'm a 23yo guy who's passionate about Offensive Security.

 I currently work as a Security Consultant, i like to play CTF's and do some researches.
-I also write some articles and create some content at [MS Cyber Security](https://linktr.ee/mscybersec).
+I also write some articles and create some content at [Inja Security](https://injasec.blogspot.com/).

 You can contact me on: